Which of the following statements regarding glucose is correct? | Study Prep in Pearson+

 1

-Step 1: Begin by analyzing the molecular structure of glucose.
-Glucose is a monosaccharide with the molecular formula C₆H₁₂O₆.
-It contains six carbon atoms, twelve hydrogen atoms, and six oxygen atoms, which classifies it as a hexose sugar.
+Step 1: Begin by analyzing the molecular formula of glucose, C₆H₁₂O₆.
+This formula indicates that glucose is a hexose sugar, meaning it contains six carbon atoms.

-Step 2: Determine the functional group present in glucose.
-Glucose contains an aldehyde group (-CHO) at the first carbon atom, making it an aldohexose.
+Step 2: Understand the functional group present in glucose.
+Glucose contains an aldehyde group (-CHO) at the first carbon, making it an aldohexose.
 This distinguishes it from ketoses, which have a ketone group.

-Step 3: Evaluate the statement about cyclic structures.
-In aqueous solutions, glucose can form cyclic structures through intramolecular reactions between the aldehyde group and a hydroxyl group on the fifth carbon atom.
-This results in the formation of a hemiacetal ring structure, commonly observed as α-D-glucose or β-D-glucose.
+Step 3: Recall that glucose can form cyclic structures in aqueous solutions.
+The aldehyde group reacts with the hydroxyl group on the fifth carbon to form a hemiacetal, resulting in a cyclic structure (either α-glucose or β-glucose).
+This contradicts the statement that glucose cannot form cyclic structures.

-Step 4: Address the statement about glucose being a ketopentose.
-A ketopentose is a five-carbon sugar with a ketone group, such as ribulose.
-Glucose is not a ketopentose; it is an aldohexose with six carbons and an aldehyde group.
+Step 4: Evaluate the reducing properties of glucose.
+Glucose is a reducing sugar because its aldehyde group can be oxidized, allowing it to reduce other compounds.
+This disproves the statement that glucose is a non-reducing sugar.